Salesforce-FTL-Capstone-Pod/Securitea/planning/project_proposal.md

 ## Description

 What is the main purpose of your project?
 What are the key features your site has to offer its users?
 How will your targeted audience use your website?

+- The main purpose is to provide interactive learning and simualation on internet safety.
 - Our Webiste provides users with an efficient interactive interface
 - The user can have notifications on progress and updates from slack using the Slack API